Dominican art: Aboriginal Indigenous art

-For millennia, the predominant inhabitants of Ayíti/Quisqueya were the Taíno civilization.
-They were an Arawak people, whose ancestors settled some 2,500 years before Columbus, having migrated from South America and replacing an earlier Archaic age people that had been wiped out.
+For millennia, the predominant inhabitants of Ayíti/Quisqueya were Arawak and Taíno peoples.
+They were Arawakan-speaking peoples, whose ancestors settled some 2,500 years before Columbus, having migrated from South America and replacing an earlier Archaic age people that had been wiped out.
 The Taínos formed an agricultural society with myriad artistic expression, including music, dance, body art, poetic myths, and an abundant production of ceramics, pottery, and sculptures in the Chicoid style, distinguished by its expressive symbolic decoration with sculptural features of stylized anthropomorphic and zoomorphic representations.

 Zemí Cohoba stand, Taíno artist c.
 1000 C.E.

 Taino art tends to be highly religious, loaded with animism.
-Along with rich ceramic and pottery art, rock engravings, called petroglyphs, and rock paintings, called pictographs, are abundant throughout the country's caves and caverns, dating back to approximately 2,000 years ago, although Taíno cave art is difficult to differentiate from those of earlier cultures; the aboriginal rock art is not the work of a single settlement group, but rather the work of different groups throughout different moments of the island's history.
+Along with rich ceramic and pottery art, rock engravings, called petroglyphs, and rock paintings, called pictographs, are abundant throughout the country's caves and caverns, dating back to approximately 2,000 years ago, although Taíno cave art is difficult to differentiate from those of earlier cultures; the Aboriginal rock art is not the work of a single settlement group, but rather the work of different groups throughout different moments of the island's history.
 According to Taíno creation myths, the first humans, with the sun and the moon, emerged from caves in a sacred mountain on the island.
 Caves were revered as holy places, and believed to be our world's connection to the underworld and where the dead would passage.

 Pictograph of cohoba consumption found in Pomier caves.
 2000 years old.

 Of all the Antillean islands, Ayíti/Quisqueya appears to be the territory most abundant in petroglyphs.
 Moreover, the geographic distribution of the sites where rock/cave paintings are located correspond with the locations of historically intensive populations.
 Overall, two artistic languages are employed: that of a realistic, naturalistic approach, or an abstract approach by way of symbols, schemes, and stylizations.
 Motifs or designs of these rock art are classified into several groups: